sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-1K/examples/lcd.md

 Finishing Place&Route, we can download the generated .fs file to the development board to see color bar.

 ## End

+If you want the project, it can be found in this page : https://github.com/sipeed/TangNano-1K-examples.git

 Now the tutorial ends, if you have any suggestions, just leave a message.